 There are many formatting options besides fill color as illustrated above.

-The three illustrations below show the same drawings as the illustration above, but with default formatting altered by using the Style pane and overall background color set using the Layers pane.
+The four illustrations below show the same drawings as the illustration above, but with default formatting altered by using the Style pane and overall background color set using the Layers pane.
 The illustrations show screenshots from a Windows 11 installation of Manifold.

 In the above illustration thematic formatting is used to control the Rotation of the point symbols, with thematic formatting also used to specify the fill color of areas.
 The Layers pane was used to set black background color for the drawings.